 The spacious sundeck, however, is the ultimate escape.

 To provide respite from the sun, sunshade sails can be erected and a bar and alfresco dining table for 18 guests sit under the cover of the soft top.
 Guests can also enjoy a movie night under the stars thanks to an outdoor cinema setup, involving a double sided 100-inch high-definition screen and a choice of more than 1,000 films.

 Sharp and sophisticated with one-of-a-kind features, this yacht is living proof of the transformative power of a refit and is a fine choice for a luxury charter vacation.

 For further information on M/Y Victoria del Mar, please speak to your preferred charter broker.

-Victoria del Mar II
+Victoria del Mar

 Delta Design Group

 |Gross Tonnage781 GT|

 |Max Speed17 knots|